AWS Snowball vs. Snowcone: Use Cases & an Alternative

 GIF representing P2P vs client server models.

-The combination of P2P transfers, file chunking, and WAN optimization enables Resilio Connect to achieve industry-leading transfer speeds.
+The combination of P2P transfers, file chunking, and WAN optimization enables Resilio Platform to achieve industry-leading transfer speeds.
 For example:

 • In early tests of a next-generation release, we’ve even seen speeds of 200 Gbps across Azure regions.